Timeline of relief efforts after the 2010 Haiti earthquake: 18 January 2010

-Royal Caribbean Cruise Lines has begun using scheduled ports of call in northern Haiti to transfer emergency supplies using extra space on its liners.
+Royal Caribbean International has begun using scheduled ports of call in northern Haiti to transfer emergency supplies using extra space on its liners.

 Long-awaited air drops have begun by the US air force in the countryside.
 Three sites were secured.
 If air drops are successful, the method will be used more widely.
 It was originally feared that air drops with no security would cause riots and other problems.
 By 18 January 2010, 5,800 US troops were in Haiti or offshore on naval vessels, and 7,500 Marines were sent to join their effort.

 On 18 January 100 US troops were transported by helicopter onto the lawn of the Presidential Palace to help restore order and distribute aid.
 An airfield near Jacmal was prepared to take incoming flights to increase aid to more isolated towns west of Port-au-Prince.

 Canada is sending to Jacmel and to Léogâne.

 Spain is dispatching the amphibious warfare ship to Haiti.

 The Dutch warship Hr.
 Ms. Pelikaan arrives at Port-au-Prince with relief supplies.